thinkshout/thinkshout/blog/_posts/2020-07-01-eliminating-bias.md

 ## Where to start?

 So you want to get a fresh take on your organization’s audiences and take a stab at building personas without bias - great!
-This empathy mapping exercise is a great place to start with your team:
+[This empathy mapping exercise](https://gamestorming.com/empathy-mapping/) is a great place to start with your team:

 ![Empathy mapping exercise](/assets/images/blog/bias-4.jpg)
 {:.center}
 <span class="caption"><i class="fa fa-caret-up"></i>By David Gray, XPLANE</span>

 From here you can start to map out what users are going through prior to and after they discover your organization.
-If you’re low on resources, you can very well leave your research at this point and call it good.
+If you’re short on time/staff support, you can very well leave your research at this point and call it good.
 Or, based on these outcomes you can start to form questions that you may want to ask in a survey or in interviews to confirm/deny your assumptions.

 **What I will say is that if the team putting together these empathy maps does not reflect the diversity of the audience you are trying to attract, then you should make the time and set aside the resources to actually talk to some people that are more representative.**